 M A D I H A Z A H R A H C H O K S I

-I am a fifth year Ph.D. candidate in the department of Computing and Information Science at Cornell Tech in New York City.
+I am a final year Ph.D. candidate in the department of Computing and Information Science at Cornell Tech in New York City.
 I am advised by Helen Nissenbaum and James Grimmelmann.

-My research sits at the intersection of human–computer interaction, privacy and security, and law and policy, with a focus on community governance.
+My work sits at the intersection of human–computer interaction, privacy and security, and law and policy, with a focus on community governance.

-I study online governance through two primary arenas: privacy and intellectual property.
-My research investigates how governance mechanisms (e.g., privacy controls, licenses, and participatory protocols) enable or constrain how communities manage their data, participation, and shared resources.
+I study governance through two arenas: privacy and intellectual property.
+My research investigates how governance mechanisms (e.g., privacy controls, licenses, and participatory protocols) enable or constrain how communities manage their data and participation.
 I work in partnership with communities and combine qualitative, sociometric, and computational methods with legal and policy analysis.

 I am a member of the Digital Life Initiative, the Cornell Tech Research Lab in Applied Law and Technology, and an alumni of the Artificial Intelligence, Policy, and Practice Group (2021-2023).

-For some time before Cornell, I was the Digital Learning Specialist at Columbia University.
+For some time, I was the Digital Learning Specialist at Columbia University.
 I completed a Master in Information from the University of Toronto in 2016, and a Master of Arts from Columbia University in 2018.

 N E W S